 Discussion & Conclusion

-In an attempt to identify sex-specific markers within the genome of delta smelt, our experiments thoroughly probed Illumina data, utilizing linked-read and two RAD-sequencing datasets in multiple ways.
+To identify sex-specific markers within the genome of delta smelt, our experiments thoroughly probed Illumina data, utilizing linked-read and two RAD-sequencing datasets in multiple ways.
 We did not find SNPs completely diagnostic of sex in any of our experiments.
 Our results indicate the species may not have straightforward chromosomal sex-determination, though we cannot yet completely rule it out for reasons explained below.
 While we did not find diagnostic sequences, we did find indicators warranting further analysis—our GWAS identified candidate loci using RAD-sequencing data, and k-mer analysis found unique male-specific k-mers in the linked-read sequencing data.

 Analyses using RAD-sequencing data alone showed mixed results.
-Our association analysis revealed two statistically significant SNPs on Chromosome 5 (chr5:1885249 and chr5:1885251) of the male reference assembly.
 While GWAS results identified two SNPs highly associated with sex, neither was perfectly correlated with sex and cannot be used as a diagnostic marker for applications in the field.
-The region containing Chromosome 5 may be a good candidate region for future investigation as it contains genes (such as TENM1 and smarca1) which are found on mammalian X chromosomes.
+The region containing Chromosome 5 may be a good candidate region for future investigation as it contains genes such as TENM1 and smarca1 which are found on mammalian X chromosomes.
 Furthermore, we did not specifically sequence genes in this region and may not have captured adequate variation with our RAD data.
 Depth analysis using RAD-sequencing data revealed no markers with consistent depth disparities between sexes.
 Our inability to identify markers diagnostic of sex in the GWAS and depth analyses could be due to inadequate coverage of the delta smelt sex determining region.
 Since RAD-sequencing data only samples at specific sequences, our data may not have adequately sampled genetic material in delta smelt’s sex determining region or may have missed the region entirely.
-Lack of adequate coverage in the area of interest could easily result in inconclusive results as other fish species genomes have been shown to contain only a single sex-linked SNP when performing a similar analysis with whole genome resequencing data (Grayson et al., 2022; Kamiya et al., 2012).
+Lack of adequate coverage in the area of interest could easily result in inconclusive results as the genomes of other fish species have been shown to contain only a single sex-linked SNP when performing a similar analysis with whole genome resequencing data (Grayson et al., 2022; Kamiya et al., 2012).
 Thus, if the sex determining region in delta smelt is particularly small or is in an area without regular PstI cut sites, we would not pick up a signature in our analyses.

 Interestingly, k-mer analysis using linked-read data detected DNA sequences only found within the male individual’s linked-read sequencing––one or more of these loci could contain a sex determining region or SNPs diagnostic of sex.
-The male-specific peak at roughly half the abundance of the female-specific peak shown in Figure 3.4 and the abundance of k-mers only contained within the male sequencing data shown in Figure 3.5 may be an indications that the male genome contains a large amount of sequencing data not contained in the female genome (potentially a Y or male-specific chromosome) and provides evidence that the male delta smelt may be a heterogametic sex.
+The male-specific peak at roughly half the abundance of the female-specific peak shown in Figure 3.4 and the abundance of k-mers only contained within the male sequencing data shown in Figure 3.5 may indicate that the male genome contains a large amount of sequencing data not contained in the female genome (potentially a Y or male-specific chromosome) and provides evidence that the male delta smelt may be a heterogametic sex.

 Additionally, post k-mer analysis depth analysis showed that the observed increase in male specific k-mers at roughly 50% abundance of the normally distributed peak of the female k-mer abundance is consistent with the male sequencing data potentially having heterogametic (male sex-specific) regions in its genome (such as the 50:50 ratio between Y chromosomes paired with X chromosomes in human males).
 However, we could not identify sex-specific markers within this region using the RAD-sequencing data generated for this project further suggesting RAD data provides insufficient sampling of the delta smelt genome.